Pills, Powder and Smoke

 In reporting on the frontlines across the globe — from the streets of London’s King’s Cross to the killing fields of Central America to major cocaine transit routes in West Africa — Loewenstein reveals how the war on drugs has become the most deadly war in modern times.
 Designed and inspired by Washington, its agenda has nothing to do with ending drug use or addiction, but is all about controlling markets, territories, and people.
 Instead, Loewenstein argues, the legalisation and regulation of all drugs would be a much more realistic and humane approach.
 The evidence presented in this book will persuade many readers that he’s right.

-Pills, Powder and Smoke is endorsed by New York Times best-selling author Johann Hari, Man Booker long listed author Christos Tsiolkas and Imperial College London’s Dr David Nutt.
+Pills, Powder and Smoke is endorsed by New York Times best-selling author Johann Hari, Man Booker long listed author Christos Tsiolkas and Imperial College London’s Professor David Nutt.